-Unlike many small businesses, due to strict regulations there are many steps that you must take before you can consider buying a liquor store.
+Unlike many small businesses, due to strict regulations there are many steps that you must take before you can consider buying a liquor store for sale.
 These seven steps will put you on the right track to buy a liquor store legally.

 Determine Your Eligibility